projectchrono/chrono/doxygen/documentation/installation/install_chrono.md

    - Enable the recommended optional modules: at least tick `ENABLE_MODULE_IRRLICHT` and `ENABLE_MODULE_POSTPROCESS`.<br>
      Other modules might require additional settings and dependencies.
    - Press **Configure**.
-   - Set the `IRRLICHT_ROOT` variable: it must contain the path to the directory where you unzipped Irrlicht.<br>
+   - Set the `IRRLICHT_INSTALL_DIR` variable: it must contain the path to the directory where you unzipped Irrlicht.<br>
      In our example, browse to <tt>C:/workspace/libraries/irrlicht-1.8.4</tt>
    - Press **Configure** again.
    - The `IRRLICHT_LIBRARY` variable should be filled automatically.